8 Success Stories to Inspire Your Employer Branding Strategy

 Key takeaways: This is a perfect example of the power of highlighting unique company benefits and how to do it right.
 Real people.
 Real impact.
 Real good!

-7. Twitter’s Career Site
+7. Twitter: Career Site

-Today’s professionals want to know how they will fit into your organization.
-Why?
-They want to better understand the impact they could make.
+Professionals want to know how they will fit into your organization, to better understand the impact they could make.
 Twitter has organized its career site accordingly.

-As users scroll through Twitter’s teams to find open jobs that fit their experience, they won’t see typical department headers like “Marketing,” “Human Resources” or “Product Development.”
-Instead, they’ll read the function and impact of each team: “Promote the Business,” “Keep Us Running” and “Build the Product.”
+As users scroll through Twitter’s teams to find open jobs that fit their experience, they won’t see typical department headers like “Marketing,” “Human Resources,” or “Product Development.”
+Instead, they’ll read the function and impact of each team, such as “Promote the Business,” “Keep Us Running,” and “Build the Product.”

 Key takeaways: Twitter turns the stale careers page idea on its head through transparent content that anticipates job seekers’ questions.
 This type of employer branding strategy demystifies the company’s structure and provides clear, accessible information about their goals, vision, and values, appealing to busy job seekers looking to quickly assess culture and job opportunities.

 Like GE, Johnson & Johnson and General Motors both understand that stories shared by real employees can be some of the most compelling reasons to join a company.